 then, notwithstanding that the disease by which the worker is or was so rendered is one of the diseases mentioned in column 1 of Schedule 3 liable to be contracted by the worker in the course of his employment in, on, or about a mine, and notwithstanding anything to the contrary contained elsewhere in this Act, neither the worker nor any dependant of the worker shall be entitled to claim or recover any workers’ compensation from any employer under or by virtue of this Act in respect of being so rendered.

-[Section 47 amended by No. 30 of 1993 s.
+[Section 47 amended: No. 30 of 1993 s.
 13; No. 62 of 1994 s.
 109; No. 42 of 2004 s.
 34.]

 48. Sch.
 3 diseases to be notified by employer etc.